Same-sign trileptons as a signal of sneutrino lightest supersymmetric partlcle

-In contrast, it is difficult to have a SUSY spectrum with a left-chiral sneutrino (${\tilde \nu}_L$) as the DM candidate.
-Such a sneutrino LSP has unsuppressed interaction with the Z-boson and is therefore strongly disfavoured from direct DM search experiments, unless its mass is well above a TeV.
-However, some situations may arise (as discussed below) where one has a (left) sneutrino LSP.
-Finding distinct signatures of such scenarios in accelerator experiments is a desideratum.
-If one further has a gravitino or axino LSP, there is no constraint from dark matter search; but the ${\tilde \nu}_L$, being the lightest among MSSM particles, will decay invisibly into a $\nu$ and the gravitino (axino), yielding the same MET spectrum and jets or isolated hard leptons as in the case of ${\chi^0_1}$ LSP.
-We show here that a rather striking distinction of both the scenarios mentioned above comes through same-sign trileptons (SS3L) at the LHC.
-Moreover, compared to the case of a ${\chi^0_1}$ LSP, the $0 lepton~+~jets~+~MET$ events get suppressed, and the leptonic final states generally gain importance, thus warranting a revision of collider search strategies.
+In contrast, it is difficult to have a SUSY spectrum with a left-chiral sneutrino (${\tilde \nu}_L$, the spinless partner of a neutrino) as the DM candidate.
+Such an LSP has unsuppressed interaction with the Z-boson and is therefore disfavoured from direct DM search experiments, unless its mass is well above a TeV.
+However, in case this restriction is avoided (as seen below) and one has a (left) sneutrino LSP, finding its distinct signature at the LHC is a desideratum.
+We show here that the scenario is distinguishable through same-sign trileptons (SS3L) at the LHC.
+Extensive scans carried out by us \cite{Mukhopadhyaya:2010qf,Mukhopadhyay:2011xs} over the parameter space fail to turn up regions where, in an R-parity conserving SUSY spectrum, containing only superpartners of Standard Model (SM) particles alone, can lead to SS3L signals with such abundance.
+Moreover, compared to the case of a ${\chi^0_1}$ LSP, the $0 lepton~+~jets~+~MET$ events get suppressed, and the leptonic final states gain more importance, thus warranting a revision of collider search strategies.